 PAP: A person is morally responsible for what she does do only if she can do otherwise.

-Central to Frankfurt's attack on PAP is a type of example in which an agent is morally responsible, but could not, at the time of the pertinent action, do otherwise.
+Central to Frankfurt’s attack on PAP are a class of examples in which an agent is morally responsible for her conduct, but could not, at the time of the pertinent action, do otherwise.
 Here is a close approximation to the example Frankfurt presented in his original paper:

 Jones has resolved to shoot Smith.
 Black has learned of Jones’s plan and wants Jones to shoot Smith.
 But Black would prefer that Jones shoot Smith on his own.
 However, concerned that Jones might waver in his resolve to shoot Smith, Black secretly arranges things so that, if Jones should show any sign at all that he will not shoot Smith (something Black has the resources to detect), Black will be able to manipulate Jones in such a way that Jones will shoot Smith.
 As things transpire, Jones follows through with his plans and shoots Smith for his own reasons.
 No one else in any way threatened or coerced Jones, offered Jones a bribe, or even suggested that he shoot Smith.
 Jones shot Smith under his own steam.
 Black never intervened.

 In this example, Jones shot Smith on his own, and did so unencumbered — did so freely.
-But, given Black's presence in the scenario, Jones could not have done otherwise than shoot Smith.
+But, given Black’s presence in the scenario, Jones could not have failed to shoot Smith (i.e., he could not have done otherwise).
 Hence, we have a counterexample to PAP.

-Perhaps not surprisingly, an enormous (and intricate) literature has emerged around the success of Frankfurt's argument and, in particular, around the example Frankfurt offered as contrary to PAP.
-The debate is very much alive, and no clear victor has emerged (in the way that the incompatibilists can rightly claim to have laid to rest the compatibilists' conditional analysis strategy (see section 3.3)).
-Regardless, what is most relevant to this essay is that Frankfurt's argument inspired many compatibilists to begin thinking about accounts of freedom or control that unabashedly turn away from a Garden of Forking Paths model.
+Perhaps not surprisingly, an enormous (and intricate) literature has emerged around the success of Frankfurt’s argument and, in particular, around the example Frankfurt offered as contrary to PAP.
+The debate is very much alive, and no clear victor has emerged (in the way that the incompatibilists can rightly claim to have laid to rest the compatibilists’ conditional analysis strategy (see section 3.3)).
+Regardless, what is most relevant to this essay is that Frankfurt’s argument inspired many compatibilists to begin thinking about accounts of freedom or control that unabashedly turn away from alternative possibilities.

 In “Freedom and Resentment” (1962), P.F.
 Strawson broke ranks with the classical compatibilists.
 Strawson developed three distinct arguments for compatibilism, arguments quite different from those the classical compatibilists endorsed.
 But more valuable than his arguments was his general theory of what moral responsibility is, and hence, what is at stake in arguing about it.
 Strawson held that both the incompatibilists and the compatibilists had misconstrued the nature of moral responsibility.
 Each disputant, Strawson suggested, advanced arguments in support of or against a distorted simulacrum of the real deal.

-As set out in section 4, three major contributions in the 1960s profoundly altered the face of compatibilism: the incompatibilists' Consequence Argument (section 4.1), Frankfurt's attack on the Principle of Alternative Possibilities (PAP) (section 4.2), and Strawson's focus upon the reactive attitudes (section 4.3).
-Each instigated major developments in contemporary debates about free will.
-Every account of compatibilism in the contemporary literature is shaped in some way by at least one of these influences.
+Three major contributions in the 1960s profoundly altered the face of compatibilism: the incompatibilists’ Consequence Argument, Frankfurt’s attack on the Principle of Alternative Possibilities (PAP), and Strawson’s focus upon the reactive attitudes.
+Every resultant compatibilist account in the contemporary literature is shaped in some way by at least one of these influences.
 This section will focus upon six of the most significant contemporary compatibilist positions.
 Those wishing to learn about cutting edge work can read the supplement on Compatibilism: The State of the Art.